bio

 Short Bio

 Jake Landau (he/him), b.
-1995, is an American composer of opera, musical theater, ballet, and instrumental music.
-His works have been performed by the New York Philharmonic, Houston Grand Opera, and Premiere Division Ballet in venues as diverse as Carnegie Hall, Birdland Jazz Club, and the Royal Palace of Amsterdam.
-A graduate of Oxford University and The Juilliard School, Landau has been published by G. Schirmer (Ayres, for SA and piano) and Edition Peters (Hardware Love, for orchestra).
+1995, is an American composer of chamber music, opera, and musical theater.
+In a genre-spanning career, his works have been performed by the New York Philharmonic, Houston Grand Opera, and Tony Award-winning Broadway stars in venues as diverse as Carnegie Hall, Birdland Jazz Club, and the Royal Palace of Amsterdam.
+A graduate of Oxford University and The Juilliard School, Landau's work is published by Just A Theory Press, while select pieces are published by G. Schirmer and Edition Peters.

-After writing fantasy novels as a child, Landau turned to the closest thing to magic he could find in real life: music.
-At age 16, he was accepted to Oscar-, Grammy-, and Pulitzer Prize-winning composer John Corigliano’s studio at The Juilliard School.
-At Juilliard and as a Composition Fellow at summer institutions including the prestigious Aspen Music Festival, Landau created his core body of work in chamber and vocal music.
-At the same time, he worked in premiere pop music studios, experimental queer nightclubs, and as a pianist for both opera and Broadway productions.
-This unique background led him to a sound that at turns explores and ignores genre, in which hit-factory hooks interact with the concept-driven architectures of classical music—all in service of a theatrical worldbuilding lifted, in abstract, from fantasy novels.
+At age 16, Landau was accepted to Oscar-, Grammy-, and Pulitzer Prize-winning composer John Corigliano’s studio at The Juilliard School.
+At Juilliard and as a Composition Fellow at summer institutions including the prestigious Aspen Music Festival, Landau created his core body of work in contemporary classical chamber and vocal music.
+At the same time, he worked in premiere pop music studios, experimental queer nightclubs, and as a pianist and repetiteur for both opera and Broadway productions.
+This unique background led him to a sound that at turns explores and ignores genre, in which hit-factory hooks interact with the concept-driven architectures of classical music.

-Landau is the youngest-ever winner of the Walter Hinrichsen Award from the American Academy of Arts and Letters; one of NYFOS’S (New York Festival of Song) “9 under 34” composers; a board member of experimental theater company Off-Brand Opera; a Clarendon Scholar of Oxford University; and an Extension-Division faculty member at Juilliard in New York, where he is based full-time.
+Landau is the youngest-ever winner of the Walter Hinrichsen Award from the American Academy of Arts and Letters; one of NYFOS’S (New York Festival of Song) “9 under 34” composers; a board member of experimental theater company Off-Brand Opera; founding director of The New Voice Festival's Composers Studio; a Clarendon Scholar of Oxford University; and an Extension-Division faculty member at Juilliard in New York, where he is based full-time.
 Landau is represented by UIA Talent Agency.

 Long Bio

 Jake Landau (he/him), b.
-1995, is an American composer of opera, musical theater, ballet, and instrumental music.
-His works have been performed by the New York Philharmonic, Houston Grand Opera, and Premiere Division Ballet in venues as diverse as Carnegie Hall, Birdland Jazz Club, and the Royal Palace of Amsterdam.
-Select works of his have been published by G. Schirmer (Ayres, for SA and piano) and Edition Peters (Hardware Love, for orchestra).
+1995, is an American composer of chamber music, opera, and musical theater.
+In a genre-spanning career, his works have been performed by the New York Philharmonic, Houston Grand Opera, and Tony Award-winning Broadway stars in venues as diverse as Carnegie Hall, Birdland Jazz Club, and the Royal Palace of Amsterdam.
+A graduate of Oxford University and The Juilliard School, Landau's work is published by Just A Theory Press, while select pieces are published by G. Schirmer and Edition Peters.

 After his formative studies with theater composer and lyricist Lawrence Rosen, Landau earned his bachelor’s degree at Juilliard under John Corigliano.
 One year later, he graduated from Oxford University with a master’s degree and First Class Honours.